List of feminist rhetoricians: Frances Ellen Watkins Harper

-(1825–1911) Watkins Harper was an African American born to free parents.
+(1825–1911) Frances Ellen Watkins Harper was an African American born to free parents.
 Her education came about while she was a servant in a Quaker household and given access to the family's library.
 She was known as a writer (both books and poetry), lecturer, and political activist.
 She held office in several organizations that promoted abolition, civil rights, and women's rights.